Trees for Elephants®

 Plantation of trees will help expand forest corridors and restore elephant migration routes between fragmented areas.
 Growing trees providing fruit and feed for elephants that can reduce crop raiding thereby protecting the income of the Santhal and Munda tribal communities in the area.

-Villagers from Laylam village will participate in the entire process of plantation activity such as the selection of the land, nursery development, pit digging, plantation and nurturing planted saplings.
-Around 16,000 workdays of jobs will be created in the nursery and planting activity alone; additionally, there will be indirect employment and extra revenue from flowers, fruit, fodder, and fuel when the trees are mature.
+Villagers from Laylam village will participate in the entire process of plantation activity such as the selection of the land, nursery development, pit digging, plantation and nurturing planted saplings that will create employment for these tribal communities; additionally, there will be indirect employment and extra revenue from flowers, fruit, fodder, and fuel when the trees are mature.
 Planting trees will protect the watershed, improve groundwater table and reduce the impact of soil erosion.
 The local community will also benefit from fruits, flower, fodder and fuel.
 Upon maturity, each tree can absorb approximately 20kg of CO2 per year which is considered globally as a conservative estimate for sequestration potential of trees.

 |Name of the Company